 Law schools will be seeking information about student's leadership skills, personal qualities, background, incentive to learn and other distinguishing qualities.
 Students should focus on writing a personal statement about themselves that reveals their personality.
 Some schools ask a specific question but other schools give students the option to choose from multiple topics.

-When writing your statements, DO NOT REITERATE YOUR Résumé!!
-Students should choose topics such as a demonstration of growth, or distinctive qualities.
+When writing your statements, do not reiterate your resume.
+Students should choose topics such as a demonstration of growth or distinctive qualities.

 Some suggestions about writing a personal statement include:

 - Typed, double spaced with a name as a header

 - Do not title your statement

 - Tell them a story or offer information the committee will not gather from a resume

 - Create a strong, unique introduction

 - Ask several objective readers to review your statement

 - Don't overuse the thesaurus